Side Hustles to Pay Off Debt: How We’re Driving It All Away

 I’d be lying if I said that side hustling was all rainbows and unicorns.
 It’s hard work, and you really have to be committed to your goal.
 My husband and I work an insane number of hours each week, and our side hustles cut into quality time that we could be spending together.

-However, we know that all of this is temporary, and his car loans and my student debt will be paid off soon.
+However, we know that all of this is temporary.
+We’ll pay off his car loans and my student debt soon.
 By the end of this year, we’ll have eliminated another $10,000-plus in debt, which will bring us one step closer to financial freedom.

 For now, we’ll balance everything as best as we can, squeeze out time for what’s important, and embrace the hustle.